furagu/easy-gd/README.md

         // Scale to fit 50 by width, gets image of 50x25 var resized = image.resized({width: 50})

-        // Scale to fit 30 by height, returns image of 60x30 var resized = image.resized({height: 30})
+        // Scale to fit 30 by height, gets image of 60x30 var resized = image.resized({height: 30})

         // Crop to 50x50